-- S Potential strength of the property - Potential challenge of the property - This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact. - Floor to Area Ratio (FAR) equals the area of building footprint times number of stories divided by the property area.
+- S Potential strength of the property

+- Open Potential challenge of the property

+- Floor to Area Ratio (FAR) equals the area of building footprint times number of stories divided by the property area.
 A FAR greater than 1 may suggest the need for additional parking off site.